tharulela/whatsgroupMessaging/README.md

 5. **Scan QR code with your phone** (first time only)

 That's it!
-The bot is now running and will send messages according to the schedule.
+The bot is now running 24/7 and will:
+- ✅ Send messages according to the schedule
+- ✅ Automatically refresh at midnight every day
+- ✅ Pick up new devotional content daily
+- ✅ No manual restarts needed!

 ## 📅 Default Schedule